 2) Click Voice & Video, then Reset Voice Settings.

 4) Try sharing your screen again to test your issue.

 Hope the sound came back now.
-If it didn’t, check the fix below.
+If it didn’t, move on and check the fix, below.

-To share screen on discord, you should verify that the program you want to share is added to Discord.
+To share your screen properly, you should verify that the program you want to share is added to Discord.
 Here is how to do it:

 1) Run Discord and the program you want to share.

 2) Click the Settings icon.